Kennyslaboratory/Ultimate-Hacker-Roadmap/Newbie Handbook/README.md

 ## What you should focus on:
 Web Application Hacking.
 Right now, the majority of work that Security Firms are contracted to test are Web Applications.
 Esspecually applications that are deployed to the Cloud, such as AWS, GCP, and Azure.
 You'll need to have very indepth knowledge of these technologies if you expect to claw your way into an Associate position at a security firm.

-## The Framework of Understanding
+## The Framework of Understanding a Vulnerability
- * How the Technology Works
+Before you can move on to learning another vulnerability, you must fully understand it's following:
- * Enumerating Vulnerabilities
+ * How to Enumerate the Vulnerability
- * Exploiting Vulnerabilities
+ * Ways to Exploit the Vulnerability
- * Recommended Mitigations
+ * The Recommended Fixes for the Vulnerability
- * Bypassing Poor Mitigations
+ * Bypassing Weak Mitigations

 ## Web Application Fundamentals